frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 > This guide assumes basic familiarity with the Frictionless Framework.
 To learn more, please read the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction) and [Quick Start](https://framework.frictionlessdata.io/docs/guides/quick-start)

-Tabular data validation is a process of identifying tabular problems that have occured in your data so you can correct them.
+Tabular data validation is a process of identifying problems that have occured in your data so you can correct them.
 Let's explore how Frictionless helps to achieve this task using an invalid data table example:

 > Download [`capital-invalid.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/capital-invalid.csv) and put into the `data` folder to reproduce the examples